nagisa/django-bfm/README.md

 Requirements
 ------------

-django_bfm extensively uses HTML5 techniques, so modern browser is required, see Supported Browsers section.
+django_bfm extensively uses HTML5 techniques, so modern browser is required, see Tested Browsers section.

 Tested only with Django 1.3, may work with Django 1.2 or even 1.1.